Overview of the Nervous System

 This happens because of the mechanic repetitive movement used during the technique.
 There for, no pain has to be replicated during the treatment, or the SNS gets activated, as per pain response, and the body goes into “alarm” mode.

-Different pathologies, physical or mental, can play a crucial role in the functionality of the nervous system, and techniques like MLD or Massage therapy generally, can help in reducing symptoms and helping in overcoming pain and body dysfunctions.
+Physical or mental pathologies can play a crucial role in the functionality of the nervous system, and techniques like MLD or Massage therapy generally can help in reducing symptoms and assisting in overcoming pain and body dysfunctions.

 Along the mental conditions, we find Anxiety or Depression too.

-On the other hand, breathing, as per already disgust in the breathing wave blogs (Blog 1, Blog 2) plays to a key role in the well-being of the body, mind and nervous system.
+On the other hand, breathing, as per already disgust in the breathing wave blogs (Blog 1, Blog 2) plays a vital role in the well-being of the body, mind and nervous system.